 We are seeking a candidate who has experience working face-to-face with individuals and can lead solicitations that are built on a clear understanding of donors’ interests, passions and values that align with those of Canuck Place.
 Additionally, this role will suit a fundraiser with experience in working with Wealth Managers, the Financial sector broadly, and in bringing in new and diverse communities to engage with Canuck Place’s mission in BC and Yukon.

 We understand that the recruitment process is not a one size fits all, our inclusion values and flexibility extend to your hiring experience.
 Canuck Place is committed to providing inclusive access and accommodations throughout the application and selection process.
 We are continuously working to improve our systems, policies, and practices to ensure our employees, in all their diversity, can succeed.
 Should you require accessibility accommodation through the recruitment process, please let us know and we will work with you to meet your needs.

 Canuck Place Children’s Hospice hires on the basis of merit and is strongly committed to equality and diversity within its community and to a welcoming and inclusive workplace.
 We especially welcome applications from Indigenous persons, visible minority group members, persons with disabilities, people of all sexual orientations, genders and gender identities, members of the 2SLGBTQIA+ community.

-Please submit your cover letter and your resume at https://www.canuckplace.org/about-us/careers/ by October 8, 2023.
+Please submit your cover letter and your resume at https://www.canuckplace.org/about-us/careers/.
+This posting will remain open until filled.
 We thank all applicants for their interest; however, only those candidates who have been short-listed will be contacted.

 Please Note: WorkInNonProfits.ca is not affiliated with and in no way endorses or vets the organization that posted this job.
 Any links posted within the job will take you to their external site where the same disclaimer applies.